Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Why Daily Wage Matters?

-Daily wage helps calculate the correct value of 21 or 30 days per year.
+Daily wage helps calculate the correct value of the standard 21/30-day structure per year.
 The UAE Labour Law uses daily wage as the base for all EOSB payments.

 Gratuity Formula for Limited Contracts

 Limited contracts follow a clear and simple rule.
-The Gratuity Calculator UAE applies these numbers exactly as stated in the UAE Labour Law and confirmed by MOHRE UAE.
+The Gratuity Calculator UAE applies these numbers exactly as stated in the federal regulations and confirmed by MOHRE UAE.

 Limited Contract: 1 to 5 Years of Service